What are wildlife?

 How can I prevent wildlife in the future?

-If you live in Waltham, Newton, Needham, or surrounding areas, Assurance Pest Solutions can help you solve your wildlife issues.
+If you live in Waltham, Cambridge, Lexington, or surrounding areas, Assurance Pest Solutions can help you solve your wildlife issues.
 In addition to our wildlife control solutions, the following tips will help prevent wildlife problems: